UniSC - University of the Sunshine Coast

 UniSC Sunshine Coast

-UniSC Sunshine Coast includes a high-performance sport precinct with Olympic-standard swimming pool, fully equipped gym, AIS-accredited sport science labs and the 2000-seat USC Stadium, which is home to the Sunshine Coast Lightning netball team.
+UniSC Sunshine Coast includes a high-performance sport precinct with Olympic-standard swimming pool, fully equipped gym, AIS-accredited sport science labs and the 3000-seat UniSC Arena, which is home to the Sunshine Coast Lightning netball team.

 Campus facilities include an Engineering Learning Hub with advanced 3D visualisation facilities; simulated nursing and paramedic labs; immersive digital technologies; specialised computer, manufacturing and design labs; an award-winning library and art gallery; and shops and cafes.